hdShang/arxiv-daily/docs/cs-AI/2025-05-27/papers/250521577v3-repomaster-autonomous-exploration-and-understanding-of-github-reposi.md

 ---
 layout: default
-title: RepoMaster: Autonomous Exploration and Understanding of GitHub Repositories for Complex Task Solving
+title: "RepoMaster: Autonomous Exploration and Understanding of GitHub Repositories for Complex Task Solving"
 ---

 # RepoMaster: Autonomous Exploration and Understanding of GitHub Repositories for Complex Task Solving